shadergz/shadergz/README.md

 # Hello there! 👋

-> Focused in math, networking, science and computing, learning new things everyday

-📚 **Learning**: How to create effective user interfaces for mobile apps and how to interact with native code using: Kotlin/Java with or within C++!
+📚 **Learning**: How to create effective user interfaces for mobile apps and how to interact with native code using: Kotlin with or within C++!

 ## More about me